QishuaiWen/CBSA/README.md

-# CBSA-Contract-and-Broadcast-Self-Attention
-The official pytorch implementation for paper "Towards Interpretable and Efficient Attention: Compressing All by Contracting a Few"
+# Towards Interpretable and Efficient Attention: Compressing All by Contracting a Few

-The code will be released very soon.